 - Check each day and replace where they have been eaten.
 Keep replacing daily until they are no longer being eaten.

 The homemade rat poison apparently works because once consumed, the plaster of Paris partially sets in the rat’s stomach and can’t be digested.
 It’s not a pleasant death, but none of the commercially available rat poisons provides a painless, quick death either.
 In fact, most cause an agonisingly slow death as the rat ingests more and more poison over days and weeks.

-I haven’t tried any of these DIY rat poisons, but I will next time I see some rats.
-The thing most people don’t realize about conventional rat poison is that rats have to keep eating it over several days for it to build up in their system and kill them.
-With this in mind, to effectively treat a rat infestation, you need a lot of poison (which gets expensive) as you need to keep putting it down until it is not getting eaten anymore… If any of these DIY poisons are effective, they will work out loads cheaper than rat poison from the store.
+You may be wondering why someone might try a homemade recipe, but the thing most people don’t realize about conventional rat poison is that rats have to keep eating it over several days for it to build up in their system enough to kill them.
+With this in mind, to effectively treat a rat infestation, you need a lot of poison (which gets very expensive) as you need to keep putting it down day after day until it is not getting eaten anymore…

 The ingredients in this homemade rat poison recipe cost very little, so it is very cheap to keep using until all the rats have been killed.
 Additionally, commercial rat poison can be very dangerous to pets and children when it is stored unused.
 This DIY rat poison recipe is made and mixed as required.
 When it is stored, it is simply a bag of oatmeal, a bag of sugar and a bag of plaster of Paris.